nicolas-miari/nicolas-miari.github.io/_posts/2016-03-17-highlighting.markdown

 ---
 layout: post
-title:  "Highlighting a Region iof an Image"
+title:  "Highlighting a Region of an Image"
 date:   2016-03-17 14:10:00 +0900
 categories: apps
 ---